Thought Leadership

 Post-visit (targeting)

-If no transaction or conversion takes place, then no data is collected, and the telecom retailer may not acknowledge the customer’s presence.
+If no transaction occurs, no data is collected and the retailer may not acknowledge the customer's presence.

-If a transaction or conversion occurs, the telecom retailer acknowledges the customer only at the end of their visit.
+If a transaction occurs, the retailer acknowledges the customer only at the end of their visit.

 83 percent of customers say they want their shopping experience to be personalized in some way, and research by McKinsey suggests that effective personalization can increase store revenues by 20 to 30 percent.